Why Do My Fish Die After a Water Change

 Even if you use water conditioners, replacing too much water at once or failing to match the parameters can stress fish to the point of death.

-If you are confused why do my fish die after a water change despite using water conditioners? then you must know the following reasons.
+If you are confused why do my fish die after a water change despite using water conditioners?
+Then you must know the following reasons.
 So that you can prevent this from happening next time.

 1. Sudden Temperature Shock